Favourited 19 times

 I also provide workshops on a variety of subjects: main food, health and wellness and spirituality oriented.

-I am looking at increasing the activities I do, as well as holding an exhibition of my art in October, second weekend, so I need to have the area cleaned and cleared up a bit more.
+I am looking at increasing the activities I do, as well as holding an exhibition of my art in October, 12th and 13th, so I need to have the area cleaned and cleared up a bit more.
 I have to spend my time painting and not pruning trees, so that is where you come in! :-) There are also various odds and ends that need to be done.

-Being an animal lover is necessary to visit The Land, as there are dogs and cats as well as the local wildlife such as snakes and monitor lizards (although they are not active during winter).
+Being an animal lover is necessary to visit , as there are dogs and cats as well as the local wildlife such as snakes and monitor lizards (now waking up at springtime).
 Respect is what counts, as there is a harmonious relationship between us all.

 Down to earth and close to earth living is what it is all about.